Death of a Hollow Man

 Death of a Hollow Man is a detective novel by English writer Caroline Graham published by Century in 1989.
 The story follows Chief Inspector Tom Barnaby investigating the murder of a stage actor during an ongoing play.
 It is the second volume in Graham's Chief Inspector Barnaby series, preceded by The Killings at Badger's Drift and followed by Death in Disguise.
-It has been adapted into an episode in the ITV drama Midsomer Murders.
+It has been adapted into an episode of the ITV drama Midsomer Murders.

 Plot summary

-While attending an amateur production of Amadeus to watch his wife, Joyce's performance, Chief Inspector Barnaby witnesses the gruesome, all-too realistic murder of an actor on stage, after the tape applied to blunt the razor blade used to slit his character's throat is removed, revealing the lethal blade.
+While attending an amateur production of Amadeus to watch his wife Joyce's performance, Chief Inspector Barnaby witnesses the murder of an actor during the play.
+The tape covering the razor blade used in the performance has been removed, exposing the sharpened blade and resulting in the actor's death.

-As he investigates the shocking crime, Barnaby unearths a whole host of dark passions and resentments nestling beneath the surviving cast's genial facade.
+As Barnaby investigates, he uncovers personal conflicts and motives among members of the theatre company.